shivamsn97/Pyxle/docs/deployment.md

 4. Executes a Vite production build, emitting hashed bundles into `dist/client`.
 5. Generates the Pyxle page manifest (used for future SSR + asset lookup).

+For repeated builds during staging or CI iterations, pass `--incremental` so `pyxle build` reuses the `.pyxle-build/` cache and skips recompiling unchanged pages/APIs.
+The distribution folder is still refreshed each run, so deployment artifacts stay consistent even when most sources are unchanged.

 When the build finishes, the CLI lists the most important artifact locations so CI logs double as a deployment checklist:

 - `Client manifest` — Vite's `manifest.json` inside `dist/client/`.